Protection for those undergoing gender reassignment also applies to gender-fluid and non-binary workers.

 Ensure they are sufficiently robust in this context and specifically include references to gender identity.
 And communicate the changes appropriately to all employees.

 9. Review absence and grievance policies

-To ensure fairness ensure that your policies for gender-related absenteeism and grievances are handled in the same way as other workplace absence and concerns.
+To ensure fairness, ensure that your policies for gender-related absenteeism and grievances are handled the same way as other workplace absences and concerns.

 10. Safeguard gender identity data

 Gender identity is considered special category data.
 You must prevent non-consensual disclosure of gender identity information (e.g. Gender Recognition Certificate).
 Remember that under the Gender Recognition Act 2004, it is an offence for anyone who has acquired protected information in an official capacity to disclose it to any other person.

 In terms of historical information, it is best practice to only retain necessary documents, for example, those relating to pensions.